tobytripp/dotfiles/README.md

 Install with:
     bash < <( curl http://github.com/tobytripp/dotfiles/raw/master/remote-install.sh )

+This just clones or updates the repository and links back bashrc and screenrc.

 Host-specific Settings
 ----------------------

-Bash settings specific to a particular host may be stored in
-$HOME/.`hostname`  Any files in that directory will be sourced by .bashrc when logged into that host.
+Bash settings specific to a particular host may be stored in `$HOME/.hostname`.
+Any files in that directory will be sourced by `.bashrc` when logged into that host.